team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/cauliflower.md

 | Pruning      | N/A                                                                                                                                                                                                                                                                                                                                                                     |

 ## Harvesting
-Harvest can be obtained in 60-75 days from planting.
+Harvest can be obtained in 90 - 110 days from planting.
 Variations in this time-line can be experienced on the basis of climatic zones/plant variety.
-6-9 tons can be expected per Hectare.
 Harvest cauliflower when heads reach usable size, before the flower buds open.
 Cut the head above ground level and remove the leaves wrapped around the head.
 If you leave curds on the plant for too long, they will become loose.

 ## Curing
 Cauliflower does not require a curing stage.